Date of Degree

 A two-dimensional hydrodynamic model of the bay (pre- and post-dredge) was constructed using the US Bureau of Reclamation's SRH-W modeling package.
 Initial results indicate that dredging Boston Bay does not appear to have detrimental impacts on the existing hydrology of the study area.
 Model outputs reveal that dredging will create greater availability of deep-water regions, with increased areas of faster moving current.
 The total area of inundation will also be affected by dredging, perhaps creating ideal habitat for hardwood tree species in portions of the study area that would otherwise be wet under existing conditions.
 Further studies should be conducted to couple the data obtained during particle-size analysis, with the model results to help estimate the feasibility of the proposed dredging activity and lifetime of the excavated channels.

 Quarderer, Nathan Anderson.
-"Sediment-size analysis, nitrate monitoring, bathymetric mapping and construction of a two-dimensional hydrodynamic model of a backwater region of the Upper Mississippi River System 2008-2009." thesis, University of Iowa, 2010.
+"Sediment-size analysis, nitrate monitoring, bathymetric mapping and construction of a two-dimensional hydrodynamic model of a backwater region of the Upper Mississippi River System 2008-2009."
+MS (Master of Science) thesis, University of Iowa, 2010.